South Carolina Spinal Cord Injury Attorneys

 If you or a loved one suffered a spinal cord injury that was not your fault, talk to our law firm today.
 We want to help.

 Experienced spinal cord injury attorneys serving SC

-The lawyers at McGowan, Hood & Felder, LLC, are dedicated, driven, and committed to delivering results.
+The lawyers at McGowan, Hood, Felder & Phillips, LLC, are dedicated, driven, and committed to delivering results.
 Your spinal cord injury accident case matters to us.
 If you suffered an SCI or lost a loved one due to complications from a spinal cord injury, let us help you secure the justice and compensation you deserve.
 Call us today at 803-327-7800 or fill out our contact form and schedule an appointment.
 We proudly serve clients throughout South Carolina and nationwide from offices in Columbia, Rock Hill, Sumter, Greenville, Charleston, and Georgetown.